 Tempe Public Market Cafe – South Tempe; NEC Warner/Rural

-Though the new Tempe Public Market Cafe doesn’t officially open until this fall, without coming across too thirsty for something new in the neighborhood, excitement has been building in South Tempe for the big-ticket project.
+Though the new Tempe Public Market Cafe doesn’t officially open until this winter, without coming across too thirsty for something new in the neighborhood, excitement has been building in South Tempe for the big-ticket project.
 Notable, and busy, Phoenix chef Aaron Chamberlin (St. Francis, Phoenix Public Market Cafe, Taco Chelo) is importing a sibling of his popular Phoenix Public Market Cafe to the area, which promises to be a favorite from launch.
 TPMC promises to parrot the Phoenix cafe’s straightforward menu of breakfast favorites, salads, sandwiches, and house-made pastries, all well-sourced and seasonal.
 (Yes, the famous French fries will be available too.)
 Other perks include a full bar and a smart selection of local wines and craft beers.